 LN-5Countless comic artists after McCay owe to him the panel management, detail in architecture, machinery and unusual perspective.
 And we must not forget his influence on science fiction and horror comics; imagine the comic culture of the 1950s without his groundbreaking links to the subconscious, the inner self and psychological motivation for the actions and deeds of the hero.

-Among the many artists influenced by McCay were R. Crumb as well as many super hero comic artists.
+Among the many artists influenced by McCay were R. Crumb as well as many superhero comic artists.
 And the world may never have been presented with a single edition of the comic magazine Heavy Metal, nor would we ever have heard of the bizarre works of one Tim Burton, if it had not been for McCay.

-Alexander Braun, comics expert, art historian and founder of the German Academy of Comic Art, has compiled a magnificent 142 pages compendium, where he presents an in-depth study of Winsor McCay’s many, many talents.
+Alexander Braun, comics expert, art historian and founder of the German Academy of Comic Art, has compiled a magnificent 142 page compendium, where he presents an in-depth study of Winsor McCay’s many, many talents.

 LN-inside_1Braun has compiled some 600 photographs and reproductions of McCay’s sketches, stills from his animated pictures and tons of biographical data.